MitchellDusek/Energy-Analytics-Executive-Dashboard/README.md

 It demonstrates the ability to transform complex, multi-granular datasets into a scalable analytical model and deliver executive-level insights that support strategic decision-making.

+## Who This Project Is For

+This project is designed for professionals and stakeholders who rely on data to understand and make decisions around energy systems, including:

+- Energy analysts evaluating production, consumption, and trade dynamics
+- Business intelligence professionals focused on data modeling and executive reporting
+- Decision-makers and strategists interested in energy trends, policy implications, and supply-demand positioning
+- Anyone seeking a clear, data-driven view of U.S. energy systems and long-term trends

+The analysis is structured to provide both technical depth and accessible insights, making it relevant across a wide range of audiences.
 ---

 ## Executive Summary